Dog laws in Nevada tend to vary by city and locality. Here are five key things to know:

 |

-Note that Nevada has special laws prohibiting abuse of police dogs and show dogs.
+Nevada has special laws prohibiting abuse of police dogs and show dogs.
 Learn more in our article about animal cruelty laws.

 Also, note that dog racing is not a crime in and of itself.
-But it becomes illegal when it is done for gambling purposes.
+However, it becomes illegal when it is done for gambling purposes.
 Learn more about dog racing as a gaming activity (NRS 207.235).

 5. What are the leash laws in Nevada?

-Not using a leash when required is usually a misdemeanor punishable up to six months in jail and/or up to $1,000 in fines.7
+Not using a leash when required is usually a misdemeanor punishable by:

 6. What is the owner’s responsibility in dog bite cases?